SkrFractals/RgbFractalGen/Cs/RgbFractalGenCs/README.txt

 - GIF: Saves the finished animation to a GIF (local or global based on your GIF encoding selection).
 Technically the gif gets saved as a gifX.tmp file, and then only renamed and moved when you "Save" it.
 - GIF->MP4: Convert the temporary or exported GIF into an MP4.
 You need to have GIF encoding selected for this to be available.
 You can use it before of after saving the GIF.
 - MP4: Will Export the animation as PNG series and covert those into high quality MP4.
 Unintuitively, it's a bit faster overall with PNG encoding turned OFF.
+- Load Export: This will instead let you open any exported file, and try to read all of it's properties, as long as they are encoded in the file name descibed below:

 File:
-- This will let you choose the dault filename that will be offered to you when you export. (you can always rename to whatever you want though)
+- This will let you choose the default filename that will be offered to you when you export. (you can always rename to whatever you want though)
 - It is a togglable bitmas like the angles and colors, that means' you can enable a combination of each options
 - Each enabled options will add _X(Y_Y_Y...) tothe file name
 - X being the first letter of the option, and Ys are all the parameters related to it: